kpuda/KafkaStreams/README.md

 # KafkaStreams
-This is a project created for my public speech.<br>
+This is a project created for my public speech at incoming ING conference.<br>
 Use postman for sending POST's:<br>
 - localhost:8080/sendString <br>
 - localhost:8080/sendStringFromDifferentTopic<br>